Program:

 • Select fieldwork in your area of interest.

-Required Courses for Bachelor of Science in Community Health
+Required Courses for Bachelor of Science in Community Health, Community-Based Track

 Healthcare Core

-Students choose one course from each of the following Core groups (9 semester hours): Intercultural Communication (ICC) Humanities (HUM) Ethics, Empathy, and Advocacy (EEA)
+Students choose one course from each of the following Core groups (9 semester hours): Healthcare Communication (HCC), Humanities (HUM), and Ethics, Empathy, and Advocacy (EEA)

 Courses Semester Hours